Charles McClary

 Charles McClary (March 3, 1833 – February 27, 1904) was a farmer and political figure in Quebec.
 He represented Compton in the Legislative Assembly of Quebec from 1894 to 1897 as a Conservative.

 Biography

 He was born in Stanstead Plain, Lower Canada, the son of Charles McClary and Betsy Cass, was educated in Compton and settled on a farm at Sainte-Edwidge-de-Clifton.
 He served on the town council for Clifton, also serving as mayor and warden for Compton County.
 In 1855, he married Jane Adeline McClary.
-He was elected to the Quebec assembly in an 1894 by-election held after John McIntosh was named county sheriff and did not run for reelection in 1897.
+He was elected to the Quebec assembly in an 1894 by-election held after John McIntosh was named county sheriff and did not run for re-election in 1897.
 He died in Montreal at the age of 70 and was buried in Compton.